-- Used a single discount rate to a portfolio of leases with reasonably similar characteristics; - Relied on its assessment of whether leases are onerous immediately before the date of initial application; - Applied the short-term leases exemptions to leases with lease term that ends within 12 months at the date of initial application;
+- Used a single discount rate to a portfolio of leases with reasonably similar characteristics: - Relied on its assessment of whether leases are onerous immediately before the date of initial application; - Applied the short-term leases exemptions to leases with lease term that ends within 12 months at the date of initial application; - Excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application; - Used hindsight in determining the lease term where the contract contains options to extend or terminate the lease.

-NOTES TO THE SEPARATE FINANCIAL STATEMENTS (Unaudited) (continued) for the three-month period ended 31 March 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) (continued) for the three-month period ended 31 March 2020

-4. CHANGE IN ACCOUNTING POLICIES AND DISCLOSURES (continued)
+5. CHANGE IN ACCOUNTING POLICIES AND DISCLOSURES (continued)